brunomaga/brunomaga.github.io/_drafts/2024-08-30-GPT-lite-sequence-parallelism.md

         return out
 ```

 And that is it.
-If you are looking for the full implementation, check [gptlite_ulisses_sequence_parallelism.py](https://github.com/brunomaga/brunomaga.github.io/tree/master/assets/GPT-lite-distributed/gptlite_ulisses_sequence_parallelism.py).
+It's pretty simple, but if you are looking for the full implementation, check [gptlite_ulisses_sequence_parallelism.py](https://github.com/brunomaga/brunomaga.github.io/tree/master/assets/GPT-lite-distributed/gptlite_ulisses_sequence_parallelism.py).
+All in all, the only downside is that the maximum parallelism is dictated by the number of attention heads (typically 8), and that the all-two-all requires blocking collective communication that may incur a heavy overhead.
+That's where Ring Attention comes into play.

 ## Ring Attention with Blockwise Transformers